eyereasoner/eye/arc/README.md

 [ARC](https://eyereasoner.github.io/eye/arc/)—short for Answer • Reason • Check—takes a question-first view of computation.
 Start with Data, add Logic, and pose a precise Question; the result is a self-contained program that does three things every time it runs: it produces an answer, it explains why that answer follows, and it checks itself.
 The method behind ARC is deliberately simple to remember—[P3: Prompt → Program → Proof](https://eyereasoner.github.io/eye/arc/p3.html).
 In practice, the “proof” is not a theorem in a textbook sense but an obligation the program carries with it: Proof = Reason Why + Check.
 The aim is to make every run auditable, reproducible, and friendly to continuous integration.

 The pages that follow present ARC in small, runnable pieces.
 Each case is compact—often “JS-only”—and renders the ARC triad in place: an Answer, the Reason Why, and a Check that can fail loudly when something is off.
-The subjects range widely, from mathematics and formal logic to routing problems, clinical policy, and classic puzzles.
+The subjects range widely, from mathematics and formal logic to routing problems and classic puzzles.
 A Sudoku or a Pythagorean-theorem demonstration, for instance, appears not as a black-box result but as a traceable procedure with its own built-in harness for verification.

 ARC stands alongside the EYE reasoning stack, with its roots in the Semantic Web: Notation3, explicit rules, and symbolic inference via forward and backward chaining along Euler paths.
 That lineage gives ARC a useful counterbalance to generative methods.
 Let the model help draft a procedure; keep the logic explicit and inspectable; and verify the outcome every time the code runs.
 In that way, synthesis and proof travel together.